ropensci/openalexR/README.md

 set of tools for quantitative research in bibliometrics and scientometrics.
 Today it represents one of the most used science mapping software in the world.
-In a recent survey on bibliometric analysis tools, Moral-Muñoz et al. (2020) wrote: “At this moment, maybe Bibliometrix and its Shiny platform contain the more extensive set of techniques implemented, and together with the easiness of its interface, could be a great software for practitioners”.
+In a recent survey on bibliometric analysis tools, Moral-Muñoz et al. (2020) wrote: "At this moment, maybe Bibliometrix and its Shiny platform contain the more extensive set of techniques implemented, and together with the easiness of its interface, could be a great software for practitioners".

 The function **oa2bibliometrix** converts a bibliographic data frame of works into a bibliometrix object.
 This object can be used as input